01 of 05

 Dogs are allowed at Glass Beach, but bring your leash.

 If you go in the late afternoon, you might also get a chance to see a nice sunset.
 Low tide is also a good time to go when more of the beach is exposed.
-Check the tide table to find out when that will be.

 How to Get to Glass Beach